U.S. 'looking for a deal' with China on trade: White House adviser

 U.S. Ambassador to China Terry Branstad, who was at the Beijing talks, said earlier on Tuesday the United States wants a timetable on how China will open up its markets to U.S. exports as the two countries are still not close to resolving trade frictions.

-Washington and Beijing have proposed tens of billions of dollars in tariffs in recent weeks, fanning worries of a full-blown trade war that could hurt global supply chains and dent business investment plans.
+Washington and Beijing have proposed tens of billions of dollars in tit-for-tat tariffs, fanning worries of a full-blown trade war that could disrupt supply chains and dent business investment plans, weighing on the global economy.

 Branstad, speaking at a conference in Tokyo, said the Chinese appeared “taken back” by the significance of the list.